 Social messages of the ELCA are topical documents adopted by the ELCA Church Council to focus attention and action on timely, pressing matters of social concern to the church and society.
 They are used to address pressing contemporary concerns in light of the prophetic and compassionate traditions of Scripture and do not establish new teaching or policy.
 Rather, they build upon previously adopted teaching and policy positions, especially from social statements.

 These messages draw attention to specific topics or social concerns that arise from our participation in God’s work in the world, and they encourage moral discernment, thoughtful discussion and action.
 Each message is reviewed by the Conference of Bishops and adopted by the ELCA Church Council, and expresses the convictions of the leadership of this church.

-The Human Rights Social Message Draft will be released on June 29th.
-Please return to this page then to study and give input on the draft then.
+The Human Rights Social Message Draft has been released on June 29th.
+Please view this page to study and give input on the draft.

 At this time, there are 13 social messages: